Fred and George Weasley: Character biography

 While their best friend is Lee Jordan – their classmate, dormmate, and fellow prankster – the twins are also good friends with Harry, having played Quidditch with him for Gryffindor.
-In fact, they generally treat Harry better than they treat Ron.
-In Harry Potter and the Half-Blood Prince, they allow Harry to take anything from their joke shop for free while asking Ron to pay for the items in his arms (however, given that Harry gave them the money to start the shop, this can be seen as repaying a debt they feel they owe Harry).
+In Harry Potter and the Half-Blood Prince, they allow Harry to take anything from their joke shop for free while asking Ron to pay for the items in his arms.
 They love to torment Percy for being a model student and often their teasing of Ron is less than benign.
-They are close with Ginny (who closely resembles them both in appearance and personality) and vice versa.
 Like the other Weasleys, they have flaming red hair and are described as being on the shorter, stockier side like their second older brother Charlie.
-In the movies, they are both shown as tall, handsome, and thin.
-They seem to be quite popular among the Gryffindors, as well as with students in other Houses and with some teachers.